-Scotland are not eligible to enter the Olympic Games football competition but can send players when Great Britain enters a team.
+Scotland are not eligible to enter the Olympic Games soccer competition but can send players when Great Britain enters a team.

 Scotland's early history

-They took on England in the first official international football match, at Hamilton Crescent in Partick, Scotland on 30 November 1872.
+They took on England in the first official international match, at Hamilton Crescent in Partick, Scotland on November 30, 1872.

-Scotland named an XI made up entirely of players from the Glasgow-based amateur club Queen's Park for the match against England which ended in a goalless draw.
+Scotland named an XI made up entirely of players from the Glasgow-based amateur club Queen's Park for the match which ended in a goalless draw.

-Scotland lost just twice in their first 43 international matches, while their early competition with the home nations elevated their football, it was a failure to look beyond that would see them decline.
+Scotland lost just twice in their first 43 international matches.
+But while their early competition with the home nations elevated their soccer, it was a failure to look beyond that would see them decline.

 Early World Cup appearances

 The team again qualified for the 1954 World Cup but once again the SFA were seemingly bent on handicapping their own team as they only allowed a squad of 13 players to be sent to Switzerland.
 Scotland lost both their matches, including a 7-0 thrashing at the hands of defending world champions Uruguay.

 James Murray scored the first Scotland goal at a World Cup in their 1954 group stage opener against Yugoslavia, but a 3-2 defeat to Paraguay and a 2-1 loss to France saw the team bow out early.

 Through the 1970s and 80s Scotland became World Cup regulars but still could not get beyond their group.